Key takeaways:

 clean:

-# run kernel build system to cleanup in current directory
+# run kernel build system to clean up in current directory

 $(MAKE) -C $(BUILDSYSTEM_DIR) M=$(PWD) clean